monkins1010/monkins1010.github.io/VerusStorage/storing files.md

 ---
 # Storing a File on chain

-!!!danger Please make sure you start your daemon with `-enablefileencryption=true` in the `VRSCTEST.conf` !!!
+!!!danger Please make sure you start your daemon with `-enablefileencryption` in the `VRSCTEST.conf` !!!

 To store data on chain it is by default stored encrypted so to encrypt it on chain you need a Z address.
 To store a PDF you can do the following.